danrichards/aicrawler/README.md

 #AiCrawler Web Scraping

-A web scraping pattern using heuristics with Symfony Components.
+Leverage Ai design patterns using heuristics with the Symfony DOMCrawler.

 ## Table of Contents